All About RV Toilets – A Definitive Guide

 • Sourcing composting medium like coconut coir can be difficult, depending on where you are—and don’t forget, you’ll need space to store it.

 • Dumping your liquids can be awkward.
-If you’re going to dump in a public toilet, it means you’ll be carrying a bottle of pee around with you while you’re in transit.
-You’ll probably also have to dump your liquids fairly often, since the liquid tanks are very small.
+If you’re going to dump in a public toilet, it means you’ll be carrying a bottle of pee around while you’re in transit.
+You’ll probably also have to dump your liquids fairly often, since the liquid tanks are small.

 • We’ve heard that odor can be an issue with the liquid portion.
 Try using white vinegar to help with this.